>>

 Manticore tables replication

-To use replication with the daemon you need to make sure:
+To use replication, you need to ensure:

 cat /etc/manticoresearch/manticore1.conf